 Snapshot Cal Coast

 Snapshot Cal Coast is a California statewide effort to document our coastal biodiversity and create a "snapshot" in time of where species are located along our coast.
-So dig out your rubber boots and come join us in the tidepools this June 13-July 4!
+So dig out your rubber boots and come join us in the tidepools this summer 2024!

 The work we do utilizes iNaturalist to make biodiversity observations while building community around nature.
 It's a community-powered website and app that makes it easy to upload and share your observations in the field and to get help from other users with flora and fauna IDs.